SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 </p>

 <p align="center" text-align="center">
-A graph depicting results for diffrent methods and datasets with confidence intervals.
+A graph depicting results for diffrent methods and datasets with confidence intervals on Mamba 1.4b.
 </p>

 Specifically, we found that on the BookTection dataset, we outperformed Min-K%++ by a wide margin (roughly 18 points), even when limiting ourselves to just the 1-gram mean-adjusted case.
 We also observed a smaller but still significant improvement of 9 points with our custom O'Reilly dataset.
 On the other hand, in the WikiMia 128-word subset and ArXivTection dataset, Min-K%++ significantly outperformed our approach by 9 points and 16 points respectively.